tarantool/doc/doc/concepts/data_model/schema_desc.rst

 This alternative is simpler to use, and you do not have to dive deep into Lua.

-``DDL`` is a built-in
-:doc:`Cartridge </book/cartridge/index>` module.
-Cartridge is a cluster solution for Tarantool.
-In its WebUI, there is a separate tab called "Code".
-On this tab, in the ``schema.yml`` file, you can define the schema, check its correctness, and apply it to the whole cluster.

-If you do not use Cartridge, you can still use the DDL module: put the following Lua code into the file that you use to run Tarantool.
+To use the DDL module, put the following Lua code into the file that you use to run Tarantool.
 This file is usually called ``init.lua``.

 ..  code:: lua